datacite/blog/source/posts/metrics-for-characterizing-metadata-collections.md

 I introduce the term “Metadata Collection” to refer to sets of metadata records that are managed, and usually governed, as a unit.
 These collections are typically produced by a single organization and their contents reflect decisions, policies, and practices of that organization.
 This usage is not to be confused with the “Collection” value of the resourceTypeGeneral attribute in the DataCite metadata schema which refers to collections of resources rather than to collections of metadata records that describe those resources.

-DataCite includes metadata from over 1200 data centers collected by seventy-nine aggregation services (https://stats.datacite.org).
+DataCite includes metadata from over 1200 data centers collected by seventy-nine aggregation services (<https://stats.datacite.org>).
 While there are six collections with over 500,000 records, 663 of the collections include less than one hundred records and the median collection size is close to eighty.
 It seems likely that characteristics of these smaller collections reflect organizational decisions and practices.
 The goal of this work is to elucidate those behaviors and potentially identify groups of organizations with similar behaviors.

 There are many ways to slice the DataCite collection pie for analysis.
 We started with a sample of the largest collections from significant aggregators and added several others as the picture began to form.
 We collected random samples of 500 from larger collections and included entire collections that were smaller than 500.
 The sample is certainly not comprehensive, but it may be representative.
-If the metrics we propose turn out to be helpful, the analysis may be extended across DataCite and potentially to other repositories as well.
+If the metrics we propose turn out to be helpful, the analysis may be extended across DataCite and potentially to other metadata repositories as well.

 **Method**